avishaylayani/basic_microservice/README.md

 ## Features
 - **REST API Endpoints**:
   - `GET /health`: Service health check.
-  - `POST /input`: Add an item to the database.
+  - `POST /input`: Add an item to the database
+    - The API uses pydantic model to verify the data, the data must be: `{"name":str ,"description":str}`
   - `GET /items`: Retrieve all items.
-- **Database**: MongoDB or another database of choice.
+- **Database**: MongoDB.

 ---